-As a liberal arts discipline, the department is dedicated to developing analytical skills and promoting critical thinking.
+As a liberal arts discipline, the Political Science department is dedicated to developing analytical skills and promoting critical thinking.
 Students are encouraged to reflect not simply on their career goals, but also on what type of persons they want to become, and on their rights and duties as citizens.

 Teacher certification is available under the Social Studies Composite certification.
 The Social Studies Composite certification program is designed to prepare students to teach any of the four social studies disciplines (History, Geography, Government, and Economics) at the secondary level (grades 8 - 12).
 Upon completion of the social studies curriculum and passage of the social studies TExES test, students will receive certification in social studies and eligibility to teach in any of the four disciplines.